 Upon adoption of FIN 48, we analyzed our filing positions for all open tax years in all U.S. federal and state jurisdictions where we are required to file.
-As a result of our adoption of FIN 48 on July 1,

-2007, we recognized a \$119,000 decrease to retained earnings.
+As a result of our adoption of FIN 48 on July 1, 2007, we recognized a \$119,000 decrease to retained earnings.
 At the adoption date of July 1, 2007, we had \$1.6 million of unrecognized tax benefits.
 Of that amount, \$1.1 million, if recognized, would affect our effective tax rate.
-There is no significant increase in our gross unrecognized tax benefit for the quarter ended September 30, 2007.

 Our policy is to recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense.
 As of the date of adoption, the gross amount of interest or penalties included in the \$1.6 million of unrecognized tax benefits noted above is \$119,000.
+There is no significant change in our gross unrecognized tax benefit for the quarter ended December 31, 2007.

 The number of years with open tax audits varies depending on jurisdiction.
 Our major taxing jurisdictions are the U.S. and California, but we file returns in numerous states.
-In the U.S. years ended June 30, 2003 through June 30, 2006 are subject to U.S. federal tax examinations.
+In the U.S., fiscal years ended June 30, 2003 through June 30, 2006 are subject to U.S. federal tax examinations.
 During the first quarter of fiscal 2008, the IRS initiated an examination of those returns.
 Additionally, during the first quarter of 2007, the California income tax authorities have initiated an examination of the tax years ended June 30, 2002 through June 30, 2006.
-In general, for all other states the tax years ended June 30, 2004 through June 30, 2006 remain open for examinations.
+In general, for all other states the tax years ended June 30, 2004 through June 30, 2006 remain open for examination.
 The Company believes that it has appropriate support for the income tax positions taken and to be taken on its tax returns and that its accruals for tax liabilities are adequate for all open years based on an assessment of many factors, including past experience and interpretations of tax law applied to the facts of each matter.
-As a result of these examinations and due to lapsing tax years, it is reasonably possible that unrecognized tax benefits will decrease by \$729,000 within the next twelve months.